SchildiChat/schildi-revenge/README.md

 # SchildiChat Revenge

-A desktop Matrix client that seeks revenge for all the pain suffered from maintaining an Element Web fork, built from scratch using the Rust SDK and Jetpack Compose Multiplatform.
+A desktop Matrix client written in kotlin / Compose Multiplatform based on the Matrix Rust SDK.

-## Goals
+## Main goals

-- Fully controllable via keyboard, ideally vim-inspired key-bindings where it makes sense
+- Fully controllable via keyboard, including command mode and highly configurable key-bindings
-- Prioritize yaml config (and account state?) over settings UI
-- Multi-account without account switching
+- Native multi-account from the start, not as an afterthought
-    - I.e. allows a merged inbox
+    - Allows a merged inbox
-    - But also allow filtering by account
+    - But also allow filtering by account if desired
 - Hierarchical spaces
-- Fast
+    - Including mutli-account space merging if it's the same space with a shared parent spaces
+- Faster than the old web-based client
 - Multi-window
     - For individual chats
     - To have multiple inbox views open to allow viewing separate filters at once
 - Design in the tradition of SchildiChat clients
-- Easy to maintain, with as least effort as possible to make me happy
-- Embrace command mode
 - Long-term: Good enough for non-power-users to use mouse-only / intuitively

-## Non-goals

-- Features I don't use or need
-    - I may still accept PR's though
-- Being a fully-featured Matrix client for users who rely on UI to get things done
-    - At least at the current stage, maybe later

 ## Implementation process

 ### MVP

+This is a rough collection of features that I consider important for core use, to help with the initial bringup.
+This list is not sufficient to consider the client feature-complete in any way.

 - [x] Schildi theme
 - [x] Initial config hooked in